Lawmaking procedure in India: President's approval

 In case of a bill passed by the legislative assembly of a state, the consent of that state's governor has to be obtained.
 Some times the governor may refer the bill to the president anticipating clash between other central laws or constitution and decision of the president is final per Articles 200 and 201.

 All decisions of the Union Cabinet are to be assented by the President for issuing gazette order.
 In case the Cabinet decisions are not in the purview of the established law, the President shall not give assent to the Cabinet decisions.
 He may indicate that the Union Cabinet has to pass the necessary legislation by the Parliament to clear the Cabinet decision.
 A minister is not supposed to take any decision without being considered by the Union Council of Ministers per Article 78(c).

-The purpose of framing the Indian Constitution is to serve with honesty, efficiency and impartiality for the betterment of its citizens by the people who are heading or representing the independent institutions created by the Constitution such as judiciary, legislature, executive, etc. When one or more institutions are failing in their duty, the remaining shall normally take the lead in correcting the situation by using checks and balances as per the provisions available in the Constitution.
+The purpose of framing the Indian Constitution is to serve with honesty, efficiency and impartiality for the betterment of its citizens by the people who are heading or representing the independent institutions created by the Constitution such as judiciary, legislature, executive, President of India, etc. When one or more institutions are failing in their duty, the remaining shall normally take the lead in correcting the situation by using checks and balances as per the provisions available in the Constitution.

 Coming into force

-Generally most acts will come into force, or become legally enforceable in a manner as prescribed in the act itself.
-Either it would come into effect from the date of assent by the President (mostly in case of ordinances which are later approved by the Parliament), or a specific date is mentioned in the act itself (mostly in the case of finance bills) or on a date as per the wish of the central or the state government as the case may be.
-In case the commencement of the act is as made as per the wish of the government, a separate Gazette notification is made, which is mostly accompanied by the rules or subordinate legislation in another Gazette notification.
+Generally, most acts will come into force, or become legally enforceable in a manner as mentioned in the act itself.
+Either it would come into effect from the date of assent by the President (mostly in case of ordinances which are later approved by the Parliament), or a specific date as mentioned in the act itself (mostly in the case of finance bills) or on a date as per the wish of the central or the state government as the case may be.
+In case the commencement of the act is as per the wish of the government, a separate Gazette notification is published, which is mostly accompanied by the rules or subordinate legislation in another Gazette notification.